 What is binge eating disorder?

 Binge eaters feel compelled to consume vast quantities of junk food (and sometimes nourishing foods) despite knowing that the excessive intake harms their health or life.
 They are often terrified of the effect that binge eating has upon their body and are desperate to stop.
-As with other addictions, binge eaters feel as if they fall into a downward spiral as binge eating escalates; overeating, feeling awful and then binge eating to restore the illusion of relief again.
-Binge eaters feel trapped: wanting desperately to change, but not knowing how.
+Binge eaters feel fall into a downward spiral as binge eating escalates; overeating, feeling awful and then binge eating to restore the illusion of relief again.
+Binge eaters are trapped: wanting desperately to change, but not knowing how.

 I was absolutely terrified that that there was something wrong with me.
 I couldn’t understand how something I had done occasionally and had seemingly been under my control, had become something that now had a mind of its own.